Sukhoi Su-17: Former operators

 Slovakia: The Slovak Air and Air Defense Forces inherited 18 Su-22M4 and three Su-22UM3K aircraft from Czechoslovakia in 1993.
 In 1999, six Su-22M4 and in 2001, four Su-22M4 and one Su-22UM3K aircraft were sold to Angola while the rest of the fleet was grounded and is used in museum exhibits and as teaching aids in flight schools.

 South Yemen: The People's Democratic Republic of Yemen Air Force received its first 12 Su-22s around 1976.
 In addition, 40 Su-22Ms, Su-22M3s and Su-22UM3Ks were received between 1982 and 1986.
 Lastly, 12 to 14 Su-22M4Ks were delivered, probably around 1989.

+Syria: 28 Su-22 aircraft served with the Syrian Arab Air Force prior to the Syrian Civil War.
+In late 2024, 39 Su-22s remained in service.
+The Syrian government of Al-Assad fell to rebels in late 2024, and the Syrian Arab Air Force was dismantled.
+It was re-established as the Syrian Air Force, but the war, and the Israeli air strikes that followed it, wreaked havoc on the inventory of the air force.
+In late 2025, the World Air Forces publication by FlightGlobal, which tracks the aircraft inventories of the world's air forces and publishes its counts annually, removed all of the Syrian Air Force's aircraft from its World Air Forces 2026 report.
+It is thus questionable if the Syrian Air Force has any flying aircraft in its inventory, and in particular, any Su-22s, as of December 2025.

 Turkmenistan: Su-17 aircraft were inherited by the Military of Turkmenistan after the breakup of the Soviet Union, but they were never put into service.